Skip to content

 Web Search Evaluation

-Keep the Net safe while getting paid for it, too.
+Keep the Net safe while getting paid for it.
 (All are part-time.)

-Telus International offers freelance positions in ad rating where you give feedback on web pages, images, and other search engine results.
+Telus International offers freelance positions in ad rating where you provide feedback on web pages, images, and other search engine results.

 47. Welocalize

-As an Ad Quality Rater for Welocalize, you can evaluate search engine results on your own terms as long as you work 5 to 25 hours a week.
+As an Ad Quality Rater for Welocalize, you can evaluate search engine results on your own terms, working between 5 to 25 hours a week.

 48. Appen